kwiden/LetsLearnProgramming/whodis.md

 ### Who is Katie?

 I'm a computer engineer working who likes writing firmware.
 I've worked at places like [Iris Automation](https://www.irisonboard.com/) and [VEX Robotics](https://www.vexrobotics.com/).
-Currently I work at [Orro](https://www.getorro.com/)
+Currently I work at [Orro](https://www.getorro.com/).

-I am also involed in FIRST Robotics.
+I do a lot of robot stuff.
 I was a student on FRC 1675 in Milwaukee, WI.
 After graduating high school, I went to Iowa State University and with two other students started FRC 3928.
-I mentored 3928 for three years before taking a break to focus on graduating.
+I mentored 3928 for three years before taking a break to focus on graduating and instead volunteered as an FTA for FTC events.
 After graduation I moved to Texas and mentored FRC 1296 for two years.
+I also volunteered at local VEX events and have both worked and volunteered at VEX Worlds.
 In 2018, I moved to California and met local team, FRC 253.

-One time Spectrum asked me questions about FRC and my job (2016), which you can find [here](http://blog.spectrum3847.org/2016/10/katie-widen-this-is-how-i-work.html).
+One time Spectrum asked me questions about FRC and my job (2016), which you can find [here](http://blog.spectrum3847.org/2016/10/katie-widen-this-is-how-i-work.html) - its pretty outdated at this point but that's life.
 I frequent Chief Delphi under the username [Katie_UPS](https://www.chiefdelphi.com/forums/member.php?u=25036).

 Besides the engineering stuff, I have a [very cute dog](https://www.instagram.com/gatsbypaws/) who accompanies me on backpacking and camping trips.
 I also enjoy creative pursuits such as painting and playing various musical instruments.

 ### Who else is helping?

-Jeffrey Tessitore: Jeffrey is an FRC 1296 alumni who is now a freshman at Texas Tech.
-Jeffrey led the software team on 1296 for two years and was the driving force behind their 2018 season multi-cube autonomous.
+Jeffrey Tessitore: Jeffrey is an FRC 1296 alumni who is now attending Texas Tech.
+Jeffrey helped with writing some of the C++ tutorials.

 Additionally, [LLP has been modified to teach Java](https://github.com/Filip3314/LetsLearnProgramming) by Filip3314.
 Thanks Filip!